ARK: Answer-Centric Retriever Tuning via KG-augmented Curriculum Learning: Experiment

 \paragraph{Baselines} We compare our approach against three categories of baselines: 1) \textbf{Full}: Directly providing the entire context to an LLM.
 2) Dense Retrieval model: \textbf{Qwen3-embedding}: The original retriever without fine-tuning. \textbf{BGE-M3} \citep{bge_m3}: A hybrid retrieval model that integrates multiple strategies to achieve high accuracy and generalization across benchmarks. \textbf{Stella-v5} \citep{zhang2025jasperstelladistillationsota}: A top-ranking retriever on the MTEB leaderboard \citep{muennighoff2022mteb}. \textbf{Jina-emb-v3} \citep{sturua2024jinaembeddingsv3multilingualembeddingstask}: A powerful and widely-used multilingual, multi-task embedding model.
 3) Advanced RAG methods: \textbf{GraphRAG} \citep{edge2024local}: Utilizes LLM-generated knowledge graphs and the Leiden algorithm for hierarchical retrieval. \textbf{LightRAG} \citep{guo2025lightragsimplefastretrievalaugmented}: Combines dual-level retrieval with vector and graph structures. \textbf{HippoRAG} \citep{gutierrez2024hipporag}: Leverages PPR for community-based retrieval.l. \textbf{MemoRAG} \citep{qian2024memorag}: Employs a lightweight long-context LLM to construct global memory and generate retrieval cues.

-For online QA, we adopt \textbf{Mistral-7B-Instruct-v0.2-32K} \citep{jiang2023mistral} as the default generator to avoid potential pretraining contamination.
-Effectiveness is evaluated with F1-score (following each dataset’s original setup) and pairwise win rate averaged over five runs for consistency.
+For online QA, we use \textbf{Mistral-7B-Instruct-v0.2}\citep{jiang2023mistral} as the default generator to mitigate potential pretraining contamination.
+Each context is split into 512-token chunks with 12-token overlaps, and the top-$5$ retrieved chunks are used for answer generation.
+We follow each dataset’s original evaluation protocol and report F1 score.
+For robustness, we also report the average pairwise win rate over five runs.